Liam Marshall Creative customer privacy notice

 Addresses

-Purchase or service history
+Purchase history

 Account information, including registration details